Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Camping in Joffre Lakes Provincial Park

-The campground has a bear-safe storage unit where you should store your food overnight.
+The campground has a bear cache where you should store your food overnight.
 Also, remember to always pack your food and garbage out, so that we can keep this park beautiful for other visitors.

 Joffre Lakes Hike in Winter

 If you want to enjoy the vibrant blue colors of Joffre Lakes you should visit in summer.
-But, if you’ve already done so and want to experience the magic of hiking in a winter wonderland, then you should hike Joffre Lakes in winter.
+But, if you’ve already done so and are looking for a great winter hike near Vancouver, then you should hike Joffre Lakes in winter.

 Hiking in winter requires a lot more preparation compared to hiking in summer.
 You need to have winter tires on your vehicle and in some cases chains as well.
 Also, weather conditions may change drastically and the trail can be more dangerous compared to summer.

 Some sections of the trail get very snowy and icy.
 The steeper sections, especially, may result more difficult to cross.
-But with the right equipment it is doable and will make for a dream trip.
+But with the right equipment it is doable.

 Remember though that the trail is in serious avalanche terrain so check the avalanche forecast before your trip.